The Survival Guide 2012

 It is our hope that all cast members will be in attendance for every rehearsal.
 We are, however, aware that, with an extended rehearsal period such as ours, people will have unavoidable conflicts, and may miss a rehearsal or two.

 By understanding that cast members may be absent for a rehearsal or two, we are not, however, giving anyone “permission to take two nights off.”
-Indeed, it is our hope that that majority of the cast will not miss any rehearsals at all.
+Indeed, it is our hope that the majority of the cast will not miss any rehearsals at all.

 Those who miss more than two rehearsals may expect a significant reassignment of blocking and business on stage.